eclipse/mosaic.website/content/download/page_header.md

 widget = "page_header" # Costum Mosaic feature
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

+title = "Download"
-title = "Download Eclipse MOSAIC" subtitle = "One will find download links to latest and older Eclipse MOSAIC versions."
+subtitle = "List of links to download the latest releases and other components.."

 [design.background]
   # Background image.
-  image = "fokus.png"  # Name of image in `static/img/`.
+  #image = "fokus.png"  # Name of image in `static/img/`.
   image_size = "50% auto"  #  Options are `cover` (default), `contain`, or `actual` size.
   image_position = "center bottom"  # Options include `left`, `center` (default), or `right`. image_opacity = "0.2"